Stevertus/dManager-packages/README.md

+This is the repository for submitting datapacks to dManager.
+Read more about dManager here: [stevertus.ga/dManager](http://stevertus.ga/dManager)

-In this guide you will learn how to setup your datapack for a submission and where to submit it then.
+In this guide you will learn how to setup your pack for a submission and where to submit it them.

 Maybe you did already notice it: dManager has a version system that allows it to send updates to the users.
 So you have to invest a bit more effort to setup your files properly.

-I would suggest that you call your releases like the version (e.g: tekPack v0.3.zip).
+I would suggest that you call your release files like the version (e.g: tekPack v0.3.zip).

-So you and the consumer which version is used.
+So you and the consumer know which version is used.

 dManager **does not** host the files!
 It provides just the platform and the connection to the files.